Early games against Warriors, Spurs to put Raptors’ ‘culture reset’ to the test - Red Deer Advocate

 “This style, the way we want to go, is hard to prepare for.
 (Opponents) can’t help on Kyle (Lowry), they can’t help on DeMar (DeRozan), they can’t double-team them as quickly.
 They’ll figure it out eventually but it’ll take them a little while if they don’t know where the ball is going.”

-Ujiri retained the team’s core, re-signing Lowry to a three-year deal in the off-season worth US$100, and Serge Ibaka to a three-year deal worth $65 million.
+Ujiri retained the team’s core, re-signing Lowry to a three-year deal in the off-season worth US$100 million, and Serge Ibaka to a three-year deal worth $65 million.

 The Raptors acquired Ibaka at last season’s trade deadline but the big man barely had time to develop any chemistry with Lowry before the playoffs.
 Lowry missed 21 games after wrist surgery and returned just before the post-season.